 Because I really wanted to see the red leaf monkey, a species of langur with bright rust-orange hair even more intense in color than an orangutan, Thomas and I spent an additional two days hiking in the very muddy forest along the river.
 Tons of monkeys and bird life but no red leaf monkeys.
 Never fear, Mother Nature loves to make you work for your rewards and always ends up throwing you a surprise when you least expect it.

 On our last day, while packing up to leave, I heard something jump in the trees behind our bungalow.
 Giving it one last try, I plodded through the mud to the elephant moat surrounding our lodge and sure enough there was a small troop of red leaf monkeys just a hundred feet from where we were staying.
 Oh, the beautiful rust-colored irony.

-Visitors must be clear that the Kinabatangan River is not a pristine wilderness.
+Visitors must be clear that the Kinabatangan River is not a pristine wilderness (read our post on the topic).
 Much of the area has been partially logged and, at points, oil plantations push up to the river’s edge.
 Despite the destruction, the area remains very beautiful and offers a great deal even for serious wildlife enthusiasts.